Man in South Africa charged with murder after 6 bodies found - NewsBreak

 Man in South Africa charged with murder after 6 bodies found

-JOHANNESBURG — (AP) — A 21-year-old male has appeared in a South African court in connection with the discovery of six bodies at a car repair workshop in Johannesburg.
+A 21-year-old male has appeared in a South African court in connection with the discovery of six bodies at a car repair workshop in Johannesburg .

 The victims are believed to have been sex workers and the suspect is so far facing one charge of murder.